 Thomas J. Ahrens

-Thomas J. Ahrens, the Fletcher Jones Professor of Geophysics, Emeritus, at Caltech, died at his home in Pasadena on November 24.
+In 2010, Thomas J. Ahrens, the Fletcher Jones Professor of Geophysics, Emeritus, at Caltech, passed away.
 He was 74.

 An expert in the behavior and properties of rocks and minerals undergoing shock compression, Ahrens studied the dynamics of high-pressure materials inside Earth and other planets.
 His research also included planetary impacts and the formation of craters and planets.